Lessons Running Gemma 4 On-Device in a Multi-Agent Flutter App

-Why on-device matters
+Why on-device at all

 Architecture: Kotlin API via Platform Channels